Free ute / service vehicle daily check

 Get the free template

-Enter your email above to download the ute / service vehicle daily check.
+Enter your email above to download the full ute / service vehicle daily check as a PDF.

 Utes and service vehicles used for work purposes should receive a daily pre-use inspection before the first use of each day or shift.
 This visual and functional check takes 5–10 minutes and catches defects before they become a safety risk on the road.
 In addition to daily checks, vehicles should follow the manufacturer's scheduled service intervals - typically every 10,000–15,000 km or 6–12 months.
 Many organisations also require a more detailed weekly or monthly inspection that includes tyre tread measurements, fluid top-ups, tool inventory and fire extinguisher expiry dates.
 If a vehicle is used in harsh conditions (dust, gravel roads, heavy loads), increase the inspection frequency accordingly.